The risk of depression after hysterectomy is one of the consequences that women may have to cope with.

 Women have a hysterectomy to treat various medical conditions, such as uterine fibroids, endometriosis, pelvic pain, cancer of cervix or uterus and prolapse of the uterus.

 Whatever the reason one needs a hysterectomy, this surgery can take a toll on woman’s emotional health.

-Ranging from fear of loss of fertility and femininity to depression and sadness, woman can undergo various types of feelings or emotions after the removal of uterus.
+Ranging from fear of loss of fertility and femininity to depression and sadness, women can undergo various types of feelings or emotions after the removal of the uterus.

 Depression after hysterectomy: Why does it occur?